Pseudogene: Examples of pseudogene function

+Protein-coding: ""

 The rapid proliferation of DNA sequencing technologies has led to the identification of many apparent pseudogenes using gene prediction techniques.
 Pseudogenes are often identified by the appearance of a premature stop codon in a predicted mRNA sequence, which would, in theory, prevent synthesis (translation) of the normal protein product of the original gene.
 There have been some reports of translational readthrough of such premature stop codons in mammals.
 As alluded to in the figure above, a small amount of the protein product of such readthrough may still be recognizable and function at some level.
 If so, the pseudogene can be subject to natural selection.
 That appears to have happened during the evolution of Drosophila species.

 In 2016 it was reported that four predicted pseudogenes in multiple Drosophila species actually encode proteins with biologically important functions, "suggesting that such 'pseudo-pseudogenes' could represent a widespread phenomenon".
-For example, the functional protein (an olfactory receptor) is found only in neurons.
+For example, the functional protein (a glutamate olfactory receptor) from gene Ir75a is found only in neurons.
 This finding of tissue-specific biologically-functional genes that could have been classified as pseudogenes by in silico analysis complicates the analysis of sequence data.
-In the human genome, a number of examples have been identified that were originally classified as pseudogenes but later discovered to have a functional, although not necessarily protein-coding, role.
+Another Drosophilia pseudo-pseudogene is jingwei, which encodes a functional alcohol dehydrogenase enzyme in vivo.

 As of 2012, it appeared that there are approximately 12,000–14,000 pseudogenes in the human genome.
 A 2016 proteogenomics analysis using mass spectrometry of peptides identified at least 19,262 human proteins produced from 16,271 genes or clusters of genes, with 8 new protein-coding genes identified that were previously considered pseudogenes.
+An earlier analysis found that human PGAM4 (phosphoglycerate mutase), previously thought to be a pseudogene, is not only functional, but also causes infertility if mutated.